pytorch/torchtune/docs/source/tutorials/chat.rst

 Since we're fine-tuning Llama3, the tokenizer will handle formatting the prompt for us.
-But if we were fine-tuning a model that requires a template, for example the Mistral-7B model which uses the :class:`~torchtune.modules.tokenizers.SentencePieceEncoding`, we would need to use a chat format like :class:`~torchtune.data.MistralChatFormat` to format all messages according to their `recommendations <https://docs.mistral.ai/getting-started/open_weight_models/#chat-template>`_.
+But if we were fine-tuning a model that requires a template, for example the Mistral-7B model which uses the :class:`~torchtune.modules.tokenizers.SentencePieceBaseTokenizer`, we would need to use a chat format like :class:`~torchtune.data.MistralChatFormat` to format all messages according to their `recommendations <https://docs.mistral.ai/getting-started/open_weight_models/#chat-template>`_.